Is Car Insurance Cheaper If You Are Disabled?

 Final Word on Insurance Rates for the Disabled

 Car insurance typically isn’t cheaper for drivers with disabilities.
-Insurance companies are technically prohibited against discriminating against drivers based on their disabilities, which means insurance companies cannot raise rates or deny coverage specifically because of a driver’s disability.
+Insurance companies are technically prohibited from discriminating against drivers based on their disabilities, which means insurance companies cannot raise rates or deny coverage specifically because of a driver’s disability.

 However, many insurers will still charge drivers with disabilities higher insurance premiums because of other risk factors – like a driving record, medical condition, or disability-related vehicle modifications.